 OPS adds on-base percentage and slugging percentage to get one number that unites the two.
 It's meant to combine how well a hitter can reach base, with how well he can hit for average and for power.
 As a result, OPS is widely considered one of the best evaluative tools for hitters.

-Still, OPS is one of the most universally accepted tools for evaluating player performance at the plate.
 It can also be used in evaluating pitchers; when used in that context, it is referred to as OPS against.

 As OPS measures a hitter's overall effectiveness across multiple batting components -- hitting for average, as well as on-base and slugging ability -- it tends to correlate well with fantasy-stat output.
 In other words: the higher a hitter's OPS, the likelier he is to contribute in batting average, RBIs, homers, runs and, to a lesser extent, steals.